isabella82828/Notion/README.md

 Welcome to Notion Mail CLI, a command-line interface (CLI) tool that allows you to send, read, search, and manage messages via the Notion API.

 Notion Mail CLI is a simple and fun Command Line Interface (CLI) tool, powered by the magical ✨ Notion API ✨.
-It lets you send, read, search, and manage messages, all from the comfort of your terminal. 📨💌
+It lets you send, read, search, and manage messages, all from the comfort of your terminal 📨💌

-Perfect for developers who love keeping things organized but with a dash of cool tech. 😎
+Perfect for developers who love keeping things organized but with a dash of cool tech 😎

 ## Features 💡